-The second learning cycle of Module 6 takes an algebraic approach to solving problems with circles, parabolas, and in the Honors course, ellipses and hyperbolas.
+Module 8, Circles and Other Conics, takes an algebraic approach to solving problems with circles, parabolas, and in the Honors course, ellipses and hyperbolas.
 The module includes several handson explorations to develop the equations for circles, parabolas, and ellipses.
-Students build a circle from right triangles and use the Pythagorean Theorem to derive the equation of a circle.
+In the first learning cycle, students build a circle from right triangles and use the Pythagorean Theorem to derive the equation of a circle.
 They use the equation of a circle to determine if a given point is on a circle, to graphs circles, and to write equations given specific information about a circle.

-The module continues with students examining parabolas as a set of points defined by a focus and directrix.
+The second learning cycle focuses on parabolas as a set of points defined by a focus and directrix.
 Students construct parabolas using this definition and discover relationships that help them to write equations.
 Students consider both parabolas with a horizontal directrix and those with a vertical directrix.
-They compare parabolas considered from a geometric perspective to their previous experience in Algebra I with parabolas from a functions perspective.
+They compare parabolas considered from a geometric perspective to their previous experience with parabolas from a functions perspective.
 The module also includes Honors tasks that involve students in deriving and using the equation of an ellipse and the equation of a hyperbola.